mcosovic/JuliaGrid.jl/docs/src/tutorials/dcOptimalPowerFlow.md

 ---

 ##### Build Optimal Power Flow Model
-To build the DC optimal power flow model, we must first load the power system and establish the DC model using the following function:
+To build the DC optimal power flow model, we must first load the power system and establish the DC model using:
 ```@example DCOptimalPowerFlow
 dcModel!(system)
 nothing # hide